estevaojneto/estevaojneto/README.md

 ## A bit about myself:

 - Degree: Bsc.
-Computer Science, post-grad to be decided soon (mid 2023)
+Computer Science, post-grad to be decided soon (mid 2023);
-- Nationality: Brazilian
+- Nationality: Brazilian;
-- Living in: Curitiba, since mid-2021
+- Living in: Curitiba, since mid-2021;
-- Born: 1995.
+- Born: 1995;
-- Pronouns: he/him
+- Pronouns: he/him;
-- Coffee: black, no sugar
+- Coffee: black, no sugar;
+- Random facts about me:
+    - Married for 10 years in 2023;
+    - Was living in Manaus during the COVID health crisis;
+    - Learning 日本語 (Japanese).